-Priority Health Issue #3: Health Education/Obesity/Diet and Nutrition/Preventive Care
+Priority Health Issue #3: Health Education/Obesity/Diet and Nutrition/Preventive Care/Mental Health

 Through the CHNA process, education and preventative care were identified as needs in the community.
 Preventing diseases and obesity is associated with lifestyle, education-level, and income-levels of the local population.
+More specifically, mental health was identified as a need within the community, including education of mental health resources and related issues.

 CRMC recognizes education and preventative care are vital resources to a healthier community.
-CRMC's efforts, combined with local community organizations, will provide more education and resources for preventative care.
+CRMC's efforts, combined with local community organizations, will provide more education and resources for preventative care and a focus on mental health resources.

 Better Health Lower Cost Collaborative - consists of CRMC as well as local businesses in industry, the Coffee County School System, the Georgia Department of Public Health, The Center for Disease Control, and the Institute for Healthcare Improvement.
-The Coffee Area Better Health Lower Cost Collaborative recognizes that we have an unhealthy culture that causes illnesses, premature deaths, and drains needed financial resources from the community.
+The Coffee Area

+Better Health Lower Cost Collaborative recognizes that we have an unhealthy culture that causes illnesses, premature deaths, and drains needed financial resources from the community.
 We want to be a community that supports healthy eating and active living in schools, workplaces, and neighborhoods.
 We must and are determined to create a school-business-hospital-public health collaborative that will bring about measurable improvements in the overall health of our community.
 Areas of improvement will focus on reducing obesity and the resulting comorbidities including diabetes, heart disease, and hypertension.

 - CRMC has established a bariatric program in coordination with Emory University.
 A CRMC physician will train in bariatric surgery and care under eminent Emory physicians and their clinical team.
 This will allow CRMC to provide bariatric surgery and related care in the local community. - Coffee County Parks and Recreation health and wellness classes are offered to adults and children.
 The county parks and recreation classes are on topics such as healthy eating and cooking, aerobics, Zumba, and basic exercise. - County Health Departments preventive care, nursing assessments, and nutritional education and wellness initiatives are offered for children and adults.
 Preventative care, including discounted or free mammograms, and women's health screenings are also offered. - Coffee County School System healthy meals are provided daily for students and wellness programs are in place to encourage healthy lifestyles.
 School nurses also provide education, preventative care, and serve as resources for students. - Community Health Festival free and reduced cost screenings are offered, including blood sugar, BMI, and blood pressure.
-The festival also provides the community with numerous health resources.
+The festival also provides the community with numerous health resources. - Crisis Mobile Resources combined efforts specific to mental health needs to allow for intervention and appropriate placement.

 CRMC offers a diabetes support group, dietitian consults, and education and wellness programs through the Wellness Center.
 Cardiac rehabilitation is also an available service.
 CRMC, through industrial medicines, is offering and encouraging local industry to provide education and preventative care for their employees.
 Through the industrial medicine program, employees are rewarded for healthy lifestyles.
 Coffee County offers a number of free or reduced cost programs for education and prevention.
 Our goal is to reach more of the population with these programs and encourage greater participation.
+CRMC will also focus on education throughout the community regarding mental health and community resources available.
+To acknowledge the mental health needs, CRMC has developed an additional employee assistance program that assists the needs of all staff and every member of their household.
+Additionally, the Medical Center has expanded tele psychiatric services to bring outside resources, not normally available, to the community.